sowdust/ffff/README.md

 Obviously the more pivots are provided, the better.
 If there are many pivots, they can be stored in a file, one per line.
 In order to check if mutual friends between two users are visible, visit the url `https://www.facebook.com/browse/mutual_friends/?uid=USER1&node=USER2`, where `USER1` and `USER2` are the two users' numeric ids.

+One way to find pivot accounts is to use the auxiliary script `fint.py`.
+This script will provide a list of users who have interacted with the target.
+Run `fint.py -h` to have a list of command line options.
+This script will produce a txt file with a list of potential pivots; this file can later be fed to ffff.py by using the `-P` (`--pivots-file`) option.

 If the friend list is public, no pivots are necessary: just provide the target account id also as a pivot.